Updated: Aug 31

 Centrally located in San Diego County, it sits in the backyards of Scripps Ranch, Mira Mesa, Rancho Penasquitos, Carmel Valley, Torrey Pines, and Sorrento Valley and it’s nestled between the 805 and 15 freeways.
 Easy to access and it’s a quick drive from pretty much anywhere in the county: 20 minutes from downtown and 15 minutes from Escondido.
 There are numerous entrances & parking areas along the trails so please check the trail map to find the best entrance to the part of the trail you’d like to explore.

-Pets must be leashed at all times.
+A: Yes, dogs are allowed!
+However, they must be leashed at all times.

 Q: Are dogs allowed in the restaurants nearby Los Penasquitos Canyon?